 Yes, there’s a statute of limitations.
 Consult with an attorney, but generally, you have one year from the date of the incident to initiate a civil lawsuit under the Ralph Civil Rights Act of California (the Ralph Act).
 Note that reporting timelines might be even shorter for formal complaints within your company or with government agencies.

-1. Federal vs. State: There are federal hate crime laws, but the Bane Act and Ralph Act are specific to California.
+- Federal vs. State: There are federal hate crime laws, but the Bane Act california and Ralph Act are specific to california civil rights laws.

-2. Workplace Protections: These laws enhance existing anti-discrimination protections at work.
-It’s essential to understand how they interact with your rights under other state or federal employment laws.
+- Workplace Protections: These laws enhance existing anti-discrimination protections at work.
+It’s essential to understand how they interact with your rights under other state or federal Employment Attorney Los Angeles.

 Conclusion